Bridge Loans in Texas: How to Unlock Home Equity to Buy Before You Sell

 If a bridge loan isn’t right for you, there are some alternatives to consider:

-“Let’s say you see the deal of the century.
+“Let’s say you see the deal of the century [on the home you want].
 If you have a home equity loan with $100,000 available and don’t have any funds drawn, you could write a check right then,” Keeton notes.

 Home equity line of credit (HELOC): Like a home equity loan, a HELOC leverages the equity in your home, but instead of receiving a lump sum payment, you’ll gain a line of credit against which you can borrow as needed.
 Generally, the interest rate is lower than a home equity loan’s rate.

-Cash-out refinance: A cash-out refi allows the borrower to pull out some cash when they refinance.
-Interest rates can be higher than a regular refi due to the added amount of money on the loan, but are typically lower than a bridge loan rate.
+Cash-out refinance: A cash-out refinance allows the borrower to pull out some cash when they refinance.
+Interest rates can be higher than a regular refinance due to the added amount of money on the loan, but are typically lower than a bridge loan rate.
 A limiting factor comes from the fact that you cannot have two owner-occupied loans within one year of one another, Daunt confirms.

 80-10-10 (piggyback loan): Simultaneously taking out both a first and second mortgage to fund a new house is known as piggybacking.
-It results in needing only 10% for a down payment, which helps buyers who can’t make a large down payment until they sell their home.
+It requires only 10% of the down payment, which helps buyers who can’t make a large down payment until they sell their home.
 However, paying three mortgages until the first home is sold can be a challenge.

 Are there modern ways to buy a house before I sell?

-With today’s technology, there are real estate solution companies like HomeLight that incorporate bridge loans into convenient programs that streamline the process of buying and selling a house at the same time in Texas.
-These “Buy Before You Sell” programs can provide a more complete “bridge” to help you successfully complete your move to a new home, thereby reducing stress and worry.
+With today’s technology, real estate solution companies like HomeLight incorporate bridge loans into convenient programs that streamline the process of buying and selling a house at the same time in Texas.
+These “Buy Before You Sell” programs can provide a more complete “bridge” to help you complete your move to a new home, thereby reducing stress and worry.

 Examples of other “Buy Before You Sell,” or home trade-in service companies include Knock, Orchard, Flyhomes, and Homeward.